Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_finetune_component.md

 ![set maximum nodes](../../images/maximum_num_nodes.png)

-> In case of distributed training, a.k.a multi-node training, the mode must be set to `Mount` and not `Upload` as shown in the figure below
+> In case of distributed training, a.k.a multi-node training, the mode must be set to `Mount` (not `Upload`) as shown in the figure below

 ![Output settings finetune](../../images/image_classification_output_settings.png)